tuomaura/cs-e4300_testbed/README.md

 You can make changes to the configuration scripts on the _scripts/_ folder.
 However, do not modify _router.sh_ because the Router simulates the public Internet, which you are not able to reconfigure.

 Additionally, you may want to change the cloud network to use a private IPv4 address space.
 It may be easiest to modify the IP addresses in _Vagrantfile_.
-Avoid making other changes to _Vagrantfile_.It is not strictly forbidden, though, if technically justified.
+Avoid making other changes to _Vagrantfile_.
+It is not strictly forbidden, though, if technically justified.